reiserlab/Modular-LED-Display/docs/Guidelines-Hardware.md

 ### Placement file

 For board assembly, especially using SMT technology, a placement file is required.
 This file is sometimes called centroid file after its file format, Insertion, Pick'n'Place, or XY file.
 This file can be generated by the software tools OrCAD and KiCad.
-Many manufacturers can produce them from the Gerber files, but since this takes a long time and is an error-prone process, it is recommended to provide them.
+Many assemblers can produce them from the [Gerber files](#gerber-files), but since this takes a long time and is an error-prone process, it is recommended to provide them.

 The centroid format is a text-based file format, either as a fixed-width spreadsheet or column separation similar to a CSV.
 The file extension is often `*.txt` (OrCAD), `*.csv`, or `*.pos` (KiCad) and recommendations are given in the [IPC](https://en.wikipedia.org/wiki/IPC_(electronics))-7351B design document.
 A pick'n'place file contains the following columns: